-All camp participants aged 18 and over are required to have their COVID-19 vaccine.
-Campers age 17 or younger are not required to have the COVID-19 vaccine but HIGHLY encouraged.
+All participants are not required to have the COVID-19 vaccine but HIGHLY encouraged.
 Our camp staff are expected to have received the COVID-19 vaccine by the start of summer.

 Internet Use Policy and Social Media

 In general, DYF views social networking sites (e.g. Facebook, Instagram, TikTok, Twitter, etc.) and personal websites/blogs positively and respect the rights of participants to use them as a medium of self-expression.
 If a participant chooses to identify him or herself as a participant at one of our programs on such Internet venues, some readers of such web sites, blogs or social media accounts may view the participant as a representative or spokesperson of the organization.
 In light of that possibility, our organization requires, as a condition of participation in our programs, that participants observe the following guidelines when referring to the program, the organization, its programs and activities, its participants, and/or employees, in any and all internet mediums/venues.